What the heck do you wear to a winery anyway?

 Fall Wine Tasting Outfit Ideas

 Fall winery outfits are some of my favorites!
 Did you know grape vines get fall foliage like trees?!
-It’s so dang cool to wander the vineyard rows during the fall, it’s just a sea of orange, yellow and red.
+It’s so dang cool to wander the vineyard rows during the fall and view the colors.
+It’s just a sea of orange, yellow and red.

 What to wear to a wine tasting event

 Trying to figure out what to wear to a wine tasting party or even a vineyard wedding?
 Dress up even more than you would if you were just doing a simple tasting.

 Winery attire for special events = more room to get fun with outfits and fashion!
 I personally have rented outfits from Nuuly in the past for events and weddings, they have so many cool dresses (like this sequin dress!) that would look amazing in a winery setting.

 Still be thoughtful about your shoes, since you may have to sit in the field for a ceremony or stand on the lawn for an event.
 But plan on having a seat to keep your purse or coat, so you won’t have to be carrying those around.

 This totally depends on the event, though.
 While in Portugal with Vinho Verde a few summers ago we did a mix of wine tasting fairs where you walk around to booths and network, along with seated dinners with producers.
 For the networking fairs I tried to dress more “smart” and professional.

 I hope this helps you get ideas on what to wear to a winery!
 I’m not going to lie — I love looking at what other bloggers are wearing to get updated wine tasting outfit ideas.